billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 ![unsplash.com](./photo-1507124484497-b7f446e65519.jpg)

 ### WHY SHOULD PEOPLE KNOW ABOUT GATSBY?
-Wordpress has dominated the CMS market for a long time.
-But with advancements in Javascript, I feel Wordpress is due for some competition.
-I also feel Gatsby is a superior platform in many ways.
+Wordpress has been a dominate web building tool for a long time.
+But with advancements in Javascript, I feel Wordpress is due for some competition and Gatsby is a superior platform in many ways.
 [Gatsby Starters](https://www.gatsbyjs.org/starters/?v=2)

 ### IS GATSBY A CMS?
 No. But you can use Contentful which is a cloud-based CMS.
 Like Wordpress, it allows users to manager their own content.
 But unlike Wordpress, it a separate thing entirely making it easy to distribute content to many other sites from one place [Contentful](https://contentful.com)